Do you want to know more about zero carb shirataki noodles? Here's what you need to know!

 What do they taste like?

 As Wikipedia mentions, they have very little taste of their own.
-There is often a slight smell to the noodles when you open the bag, but the cooking process gets rid of this.
+There is often a slight smell (some say fishy smelling) to the noodles when you open the bag, but the cooking process gets rid of this.
 After that, they can be eaten plain or as an amazing vehicle for any kind of flavors you want to try!

 There are MANY shape varieties of shirataki noodle: fettuccini, ziti, angel hair, capellini and even rice!
-Taste I mentioned above – not really as interesting as pasta, because it is missing the egg element.
+Taste-wise they're not really as interesting as pasta, because it is missing the egg element.
 As for texture, it depends on what you do with the noodles.
-On the whole they do feel a little more gelatinous than regular pasta, but it isn’t too dissimilar!
+On the whole they do feel a little more gelatinous than regular pasta, but it isn't too dissimilar!

 Are they difficult to prepare and cook?